pytorch/tutorials/intermediate_source/dist_tuto.rst

 We have been using the environment variable initialization method throughout this tutorial.
-By setting the following four environment variables on all machines, all processes will be able to properly connect to the main, obtain information about the other processes, and finally handshake with them.
+By setting the following four environment variables on all machines, all processes will be able to properly connect to the master, obtain information about the other processes, and finally handshake with them.

 -  ``MASTER_PORT``: A free port on the machine that will host the